cramja/cramja.github.io/_posts/2016-12-27-book-review.md

 *Letters* is fantastic.
 Seneca is an interesting character because he's in declining health at the end of his life and at the same time, Nero has recently kicked him out of his influential position in government.
 As you read, this background explains his interest in Stoic philosophy.
 The other two books are because of an interest I have in meditation.
 I skimmed them.

+## Science

+* Black Swan
+* Godel, Escher, Bach
+* A Short History of Nearly Everything
+* The Origin of Consciousness in the Breakdown of the Bicameral Mind

+Read Nissam Taleb.
+Also, if you like science, especially its (fascinating) history, read *A Short History*. *Godel, Escher, Bach* is a difficult read, probably the most difficult book I read this year.
+I think it's a good read for computer scientist because it plays with mathematical rigor in a fun, and childish way.

 ## Self Improvement

 * 10% Happier